W. Burlette Carter

 Carol A. Chase

 Carol Chase exemplifies the well-rounded lawyer.
 After leaving her position as a litigation associate at Hughes Hubbard's Los Angeles office in 1983, Chase worked for several years as an Assistant U.S. Attorney (criminal division) in Los Angeles.
 An active member of the California bar, she has written articles on a wide range of legal topics, including child abuse, privacy and police accountability, and has appeared on various television networks.
-Chase is currently Associate Dean for Academics and teaches criminal law, criminal procedure, evidence and trial practice at Pepperdine University School of Law, where she has been honored as a Luckman Distinguished Teaching Fellow and a recipient of the Howard A. White Award for Teaching Excellence.
+Chase is currently Director of Global Programs and teaches criminal law, criminal procedure, evidence and trial practice at Pepperdine University School of Law, where she has been honored as a Luckman Distinguished Teaching Fellow and a recipient of the Howard A. White Award for Teaching Excellence.
 Chase has worked as a volunteer with high school and elementary school children teaching them the American justice system and assisting them with mock trials.

 Ken Chen is the 2009 recipient of The Yale Series of Younger Poets Award, widely regarded as the nation’s most prestigious poetry prize.
 He is the first Chinese-American to win the award in over twenty-five years.
 The current judge of the contest, former Poet Laureate Louise Gluck, selected Ken’s manuscript as the most promising work by an American poet under the age of 40.
 (Previous Yale Younger Poets include Robert Hass, Carolyn Forché, Adrienne Rich, James Tate and John Ashbery.)
 Yale University Press published Ken’s first book, titled Juvenilia, in April 2010.
 Ken’s work has also been published or recognized in Best American Essays 2006, Best American Essays 2007, and The Boston Review of Books.
 After graduating from Yale Law School in 2005, Ken joined Hughes Hubbard’s New York office as a litigation associate.
 After writing many legal briefs, Ken left Hughes Hubbard in 2008 to become Executive Director of the Asian-American Writers’ Workshop.
 The Workshop, founded in 1991, is the most prominent Asian-American literary organization in the country.
 It has nurtured the careers of a whole generation of Asian-American writers, such as Pulitzer prize-winning short story collection Interpreter of Maladies author Jhumpa Lahiri, Free Food for Millionaires author Minjin Lee, This Is a Bust author Ed Lin, and The Book of Salt author and HH&R alumna Monique Truong.